Avashist1998/notes/interview-prep/behavioral.md

 **Result**:
 - We were able to bring the application back online and iminimize the impact on the users
 - The team appricated my efforts and I was able to learn more about another part of our application
+- Diagnosed root cause in <15 minutes and restored service within 40 minutes.

 ### What could you have done better in that situation? (follow up)
 One area I identified for improvement was our detection and monitoring strategy.
 The issue was ultimately discovered through human observation, which delayed our response.
 I could have proactively set up automated alerts tied to LLM latency spikes, IAM role expiration, or STS assume-role failures.
 That would allow us to react within minutes instead of relying on someone noticing symptoms in the logs.